On This Page

 Nurse Practitioners (NPs)

-By late 2020, NPs will have the authority to:
+In the near future, NPs will have the authority to:

 - order magnetic resonance imaging tests (MRIs) and computed tomography (CTs) scans